Uddevalla Futsal Club

-IFK Uddevalla Futsal is a Swedish futsal association.
+Uddevalla Futsal Club is a Swedish futsal association.
 It was formed in 2013 in Uddevalla, Sweden, and they play their home games in Agnebergshallen.
+Up until the 2021/22 season they were known as IFK Uddevalla Futsal but to the 2022/23 season the name was changed to clarify that the club is a separate futsal club which was not clear to all.

-IFK Uddevalla Futsal plays in the Swedish Futsal League, and has two second place finishes in 2015 and 2016 and one win in 2017.
+Uddevalla Futsal Club play in the Swedish Futsal League, and have two second place finishes in 2015 and 2016 and one win in 2017.
 They hosted Swedish finals of futsal in 2016.

-On February 25, 2017 Uddevalla set a new attendance record for the sport of Futsal in Sweden.
-1754 people saw IFK Uddevalla Futsal take on Örebro SK in the Futsal Championships semi-final second leg in Agnebergshallen in Uddevalla.
+On 25 February 2017 Uddevalla set a new attendance record for the sport of Futsal in Sweden.
+1754 people saw Uddevalla take on Örebro SK in the Futsal Championships semi-final second leg in Agnebergshallen in Uddevalla.
 Half-time entertainment was Uddevalla's own Thomas Stenström, who is friends with many of the team.